qewer33/qpaperOS/README.md

 The `app_appname_res.h` file contains the custom resources that are used by the app.
 These resources can be fonts, icons etc. This file is not necessary if the app doesn't have any custom resources.
 The app icon should go in `src/resources/app_icons.h`, not the app resource file.

-The finished app should be included in `src/apps.cpp` and should be added to the apps array in the `initApps()` function.
+The finished app should be included in `src/apps.cpp` and should be added to the `apps` array in the `initApps()` function.

+You can take a look at the source code of the "About" app in `apps/about` for an example of a minimal app.